 The transition towards sustainable development needs more than technological solutions and new business models.
 It is invariably connected to the models of well-being and wealth of modern industrial societies.
 Despite all the successes in improving energy and resource efficiency, the global ecological challenges are mounting.

 What is required is "twin decoupling": Not only does environmental degradation need to be decoupled from economic performance as measured by GDP (eco-efficiency), but also our future well-being from GDP (sufficiency).
 New concepts of well-being have their starting point here.
 Nationally and internationally, this debate is well-established.
 Even the OECD measures well-being using a set of eleven indicators, many capturing environmental and social aspects.
 The Wuppertal Institute searches for new indicators of well-being and sufficiency strategies.

 Cities and city quarters have become central venues for experimenting with new models of well-being.
 Movements like transition towns, urban gardening, new mobility, new models of shared housing are all developed in urban areas.
 The Wuppertal Institute is reviewing such models of urban well-being and actively supports them, also in its home town of Wuppertal.
 The Institute looks also into new urban well-being for entire cities, creating new indicators of well-being and proposals for "business development 4.0".

 Sustainable lifestyles and models of well-being need policies and business models that enable them to flourish.
 With the idea of "Politics of Sufficiency" the Wuppertal Institute has made a proposal on how to systemically look at policy options and best practices for sufficiency.

 Our daily consumption decisions matter – be that in our routines, our homes, at our jobs or in our free time.
 They influence the values and attitudes of our society, corporations and policy, the orientation of our markets, and the shape of our surroundings, be that wittingly or unwittingly.
 Change requires teamwork – shaping is a skill that must be mastered.

 Read more on the topic of sufficiency as a sustainability strategy here:

-Here you find up-to-date information about research findings and activities in the field of consumption and life styles.
+Here you find up-to-date information on research findings and activities in the field of consumption and life styles.

 You find all scientific publications on our publication server: